 The municipality accepts its responsibilities with regard to air quality management, but due to financial constraints, the building of monitoring stations is not regarded as a priority.
-Furthermore, Bergrivier Municipality has very good air quality given only a few industries in the area with no great impact on air quality.
+The current Air Quality Monitoring station at Velddrif (monitored by WCDM and maintenance by Bergrivier Municipality ) is in operation to monitor the Hydrogen Sulphide levelsFurthermore, Bergrivier Municipality has very good air quality given only a few industries in the area with no great impact on air quality.
 Bergrivier Municipality is presented at the quarterly West Coast Air Quality Working Group meeting where industries are present.
 Bergrivier Municipality is also part of the Joint Municipal Air Quality Working Group.